 - Permitting officers to concentrate on the interview, rather than being distracted by copious note-taking during the course of the interrogation

 - Capturing subtle details that may be lost if unrecorded, which help law enforcement better investigate the crime

 - Enhancing public confidence in law enforcement, while reducing the number of citizen complaints against the police

 Which states require recording of custodial interrogations?

 Over half the states in the country and the District of Columbia require recording of certain custodial interrogations either through statute or court action.
 Federal law enforcement agencies, including the FBI, DEA and ATF, are required to record all custodial interrogations of individuals suspected of any federal crime.

-The states that require recording of certain custodial interrogations are: Alaska, California, Colorado, Connecticut, Illinois, Indiana, Kansas, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Texas, Utah, Vermont, Virginia, Washington and Wisconsin.
+The states that require recording of certain custodial interrogations are: Alaska, California, Colorado, Connecticut, Delaware, Illinois, Indiana, Kansas, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Jersey, New Mexico, New York, North Carolina, Ohio, Oklahoma, Oregon, Texas, Utah, Vermont, Virginia, Washington and Wisconsin.